Best Cheap Health Insurance in Texas for 2026

 You can only get a Catastrophic plan if you're under 30 or if you qualify for a hardship exemption.
 Catastrophic health insurance isn't eligible for marketplace subsidies, also called premium tax credits.

-Cheap or free health insurance in Texas if you have a low income
+Cheap or free medical insurance in Texas if you have a low income

 If you can't afford health insurance or need help paying for medical bills even after you get a plan, you have a few options.